mre/endler.dev/content/2024/so-you-want-to-start-a-tech-podcast/index.md

 ### Topic

 When choosing your topic, make sure it's something you can easily generate ideas for.
-Try to come up with at least 10 potential episode topics on the fly.
+Try to come up with at least 10 potential episode ideas before you settle on it.
 If you're planning an interview-based podcast, ensure you have a large enough network to secure at least 10 guests.

 ### Competition